Cuprum77/BananaBoard/README.md

 ## Breadboard Requirements
 It *should* fit any board that fits within this dimension:

   If the positive and negative rail are not mirrored on either side:
-* Positive rail to positive rail: 1.65" ± 0.025"
+  * Positive rail to positive rail: 1.65" ± 0.025".

   If the positive rail and negative rail are mirrored on either side:
-* Positive rail to positive rail: 1.75" ± 0.025"
+  * Positive rail to positive rail: 1.75" ± 0.025".

 However, this has not been tested on any other breadboard than the [BB830]

 ![alt text][breadboard]

+## Difficulties
+Originally the project had no thermal relief under the idea that we should be limiting the current as little as possible, however that turned out to be a huge mistake as it made soldering almost impossible with a lower wattage iron due to the amount of copper.
+The uploaded version should be fixed and that should not be an issue with future orders.

 ## Art
-To make the circuit board a bit more interesting, the users of the [Styropyro](https://styropyro.com/) Discord server was petitioned to come up with ideas on what to populate it with, and does therefor contain a artwork based off inside jokes and meme culture.
+To make the circuit board a bit more interesting, the users of the [Styropyro](https://styropyro.com/) Discord server was petitioned to come up with ideas on what to populate it with, and does therefor contain artwork based off inside jokes and meme culture.
-The artwork was then chosen based on how easy it would be to convert to vectors using KiCADs built in bitmap to vector tool and positioned wherever there was space.

 ![alt text][singular]